Jamuna Group

-Jamuna Group is one of the largest Bangladeshi industrial conglomerates.
-It operates in a range of industry sectors, including Textiles, Chemicals, Leather, motor cycles, Consumer products, Media and Advertisement.
+Jamuna Group is a Bangladeshi industrial conglomerate.
+It operates in sectors such as textiles, chemicals, leather, motorcycles, consumer products, media and advertisement.

+History

 The Jamuna Group was established in the 1970s by Nurul Islam Babul, who was an architect by training.
-Best known for founding the Jamuna Group and building the Jamuna Future Park, Babul was also the owner of the Bangla daily Jugantor and the television channel Jamuna TV.
+He died on 13 July 2020 after being affected by COVID-19 in Dhaka.
+Besides founding the Jamuna Group and building the Jamuna Future Park, Babul was also the owner of the Bangla daily Jugantor and the television channel Jamuna TV.